TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 22/Genesis 22.18.md

 ---

-and in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice.
+In your seed will all the nations of the earth be blessed, because you have obeyed my voice."